-Search for Common Ground, Danish Refugee Council; International Alert, Action pour lo Paix et la Concorde PEACEBUILDING CHALLENGES While specific conflict dynamics at local and provincial level vary widely across the country's vast territory (2.34 million square kilometers) and its 92 million people, core issues related to limited State presence; tensions between central and customary authority; weak rule of law; lack of inclusive governance and violent competition over access to land and natural resources are consistent root causes of conflict in the country's 26 provinces.
-This is compounded by continuing and recurring humanitarian crises which recurrently exacerbate tensions, causing large scale displacements and setting back further the conditions for sustained peace at local, provincial and national level.
+While specific conflict dynamics at local and provincial level vary widely across the country's vast territory (2.34 million square kilometers) and its 92 million people, core issues related to limited State presence; tensions between central and customary authority; weak rule of law; lack of inclusive governance and violent competition over access to land and natural resources are consistent root causes of conflict in the country's 26 provinces.
+This is compounded by recurring humanitarian crises which exacerbate tensions, causing large scale displacements and setting back further the conditions for sustained peace at local, provincial and national level.
 In addition, gender inequalities and the prevalence of sexual and gender-based violence across the country are a recurring cause and consequence of conflicts and inhibit the ability of women to fulfil their role as agents of peace, resilience and socio-economic development.

-In 2009, the Secretary-General, responding to a request by the Government, declared DRC eligible for funding under PBF Peacebuilding and Recovery Facility.
-PBF investments focused on supporting rule of law and security, governance, recovery and reintegration in Eastern DRC in support of the International Security and Stabilization Support Strategy (ISSSS) and, from 2015 to 2019, through its Stabilization Coherence Trust Fund.
+In 2009, the Secretary-General, responding to a request by the Government, declared DRC eligible for funding under the PBF's Peacebuilding and Recovery Facility.
+PBF investments focused on supporting rule of law and security, governance, recovery and reintegration in Eastern DRC in support of the International Security and Stabilization Support Strategy (ISSSS).
 On further request by the Government, the country's eligibility was renewed by the Secretary-General in 2020 for a period of 5 years.
-During this period, PBF investments will focus on supporting the country's transition from peacekeeping to non-mission setting, initially concentrating investments in Kasai, Kasai Central and Tanganyika.
-PEACEBUILDING FUND IN ACTION In 2019 and 2020, the PBF approved \$24.9 million in new projects for Kasai, Kasai Central and Tanganyika, focusing on priority areas identified in the Government's request for re-eligibility, including 1) community-based reintegration; 2) local-level social cohesion and reconciliation; 3) inclusive local and provincial governance and; 4) durable solutions for displaced persons, with cross-cutting themes on local-level economic revitalization and gender equality and women's empowerment.
+During this period, PBF investments have focused on supporting the country's transition from peacekeeping to non-mission setting, initially concentrating investments in Kasai, Kasai Central and Tanganyika provinces, and now focusing on South Kivu.
+In 2024, the PBF will add \$15.5 million in investments in these areas.